 La Reserve de Malartic white – second wine.
 81% Sauvignon Blanc + 19% Semillon.
-Freshness, aromas of lemongrass and pear, crispy on the palate with acidity well present, pleasant and tasty.
+Freshness, aromas of lemongrass and pear, crispy on the palate with an acidity well present, pleasant and tasty.
 Nice fruity aftertaste.
 88p.

-de Rouillac - on the light side, some nice berries and tannin, round and tasty.
+De Rouillac - on the light side, some nice berries and tannin, round and tasty.
 87p.

-de Rouillac white - freshness, crispy fruit and nice acidity, some minerality and a nice fruity finish.
+De Rouillac white - freshness, crispy fruit and nice acidity, some minerality and a nice fruity finish.
 89p.

 Smith Haut Lafitte – 59% Cabernet Sauvignon + 36% Merlot + 4% Cabernet Franc + 1% Petit Verdot, 60% new oak.
 Great, great effort with everything just awesome.
 Intense, sophisticated, refined, strong backbone, great complexity and depth and great balance.
 Velvety texture and long, lingering finish.
 97+p.

 Seguin - 55% Merlot + 45% Cabernet Sauvignon.
 It starts quite friendly and attractive with fine aromatics on the nose with violet, mint and cherries.
 A little touch of heat/alcohol on the nose which disappears rapidly.
-Silky on the palate with splendid balance and with a gentle kiss of oak, long and firm finish.
-It's simply great effort, and for me, 2019 here looks like a mix of 2018 and 2016 with the latter's elegance and nobility.
+Silky on the palate with splendid balance and a gentle kiss of oak, long and firm finish.
+It's really a great effort, and for me, 2019 here looks like a mix of 2018 and 2016 with the latter's elegance and nobility.
 94+p.